fusionx1/terminus-get-newrelic/README.md

 1. If invoking New Relic-data:org make sure you are an administrator of the organisation, otherwise it will only display sites where you are member.

 ## Todo
-1. To include screenshot of New relic metrics
-2. To add actual PHP Usage
+1. To add actual PHP Usage
-3. To add Browsers time and apdex
+2. To add Browsers time and apdex